 Leju Holdings Limited is a Cayman Islands exempted company and a foreign person under PRC law.
 Due to PRC government restrictions on foreign investment in the internet industry and the uncertainty over administrative practice in advertising industries, we conduct part of our business through contractual arrangements with our affiliated PRC entities.
 Our e-commerce business with respect to new residential properties is operated through our contractual arrangements with Leju Hao Fang and its shareholders.
 Our e-commerce business with respect to home furnishing is operated through our contractual arrangements with Beijing Jiajujiu and its shareholders.
-Our online advertising business for new residential properties websites and our secondary listings business are operated through our contractual arrangements, Leju Hao Fang, and Beijing Jiajujiu and its subsidiaries and branches hold the licenses and approvals that are essential for our business operations.
+Our online advertising business for new residential properties websites and our secondary listings business are operated through our contractual arrangements with Beijing Leju and its shareholders.
+Beijing Leju and its subsidiaries, Leju Hao Fang, and Beijing Jiajujiu and its subsidiaries and branches hold the licenses and approvals that are essential for our business operations.